 The Sumner Pecan tree is a great choice if you are looking for strong tree to provide high yields of delicious, home grown pecans!

-Grow this pecan variety in USDA growing zones 6-9.
-Its high quality pecan nuts mature in early October to late October.
+Grow this pecan variety in USDA hardiness zones 6-9.
+Its mature pecan nuts ripen in early October to late October.
 A slow release fertilizer at the top of the root ball during planting will help with root development the first year of planting.

-Please note, we do not ship these trees bare root.
+Please note, we do not ship bare root trees.
 They are rooted in a container with soil and have established tap roots.

 Carya illinoinensis 'Sumner'